actsl/kiss_sdl/README.md

 simpler.
 The toolkit is written in C, but it can also be used in C++.

-The widget toolkit is made as modifiable as possible, so that it will not stand on the way of doing what the user may want to do.
+The widget toolkit is made as modifiable as possible, so that it will not stand in the way of doing what the user may want to do.
 The code of this widget toolkit is split into four files.
 The file kiss_widgets.c contains only the functions of the widgets, and none of the SDL functions or external library functions are directly called in that file.
 The three